 Remove cushions and pillow and place in clear, plastic garbage bags.
 Fasten the bags well.
 Make sure there are no holes.
 These bags can be used to protect fragile pieces or to fill holes or crevices on the truck.

-Wrap the pieces with blankets or bubble wrap and secure with tape or rope.
+Wrap the pieces with blankets or bubble wrap and secure them with tape or rope.
 Do not use tape directly on painted or finished surfaces.

 Do not clean upholstery or furniture before you move.
 You'll want to have everything cleaned thoroughly after it's been moved into your new home.
 Save yourself some extra cleaning costs.